 Physician Editor Philip Seo, MD, MHS, is associate professor of medicine in the Division of Rheumatology at the Johns Hopkins University School of Medicine.
 He also serves as director of the Johns Hopkins Vasculitis Center and the Johns Hopkins Rheumatology Fellowship Training Program.
 He has worked at Johns Hopkins in a variety of roles, including as an intern, resident, hospitalist, assistant chief of service and rheumatology fellow, prior to joining the faculty.
 In addition to serving as the physician editor of The Rheumatologist, he is a member of the American College of Rheumatology’s Annual Meeting Planning Committee and Committee on Training and Workforce, and is co-chair of the In-Training Examination Subcommittee.

 Editor Keri Losavio has been a professional editor and writer in the medical and financial fields for 20 years and joined the Wiley team in February 2014.
-She has written for and edited newsletters, magazines, personal memoirs, book proposals, dissertations, textbooks and more.
+She has written for and edited magazines, newsletters, textbooks, personal memoirs, dissertations and more.

 The Rheumatologist also boasts a freelance writing staff of more than 15 medical journalists, who have years of experience covering healthcare issues.